Kayano Shigeru: Early life

-Kayano was born in Nibutani village in Biratori, Hokkaidō, Japan.
+Kayano was born in Nibutani village in Biratori, Hokkaido, Japan.
 His family name at birth was Kaizawa, but he was adopted out by name to his aunt's family.
 He was raised in poverty by his alcoholic father and devout Buddhist mother, and gained his first appreciation of Ainu culture from his grandmother, Tekatte, who would share traditional stories in Ainu with him.

 Cultural leader

 Though he did not reach a high level of formal education, he undertook an impassioned study of Ainu folklore, art, language and history.
+He successfully led efforts to record Ainu religious practices.
 His activism helped bring about the founding of the Nibutani Ainu Culture Museum in 1972.
-He was an acknowledged living master of the Ainu oral tradition, an expert in its folk arts and language.
+He was an acknowledged living master of the Ainu oral tradition, an expert in its folk arts and language, having collected hundreds of tales and artefacts and publishing multiple books on the topics.
 He led the effort to found 15 Ainu language schools.

-Political leader
+Political career

-He was the first Ainu politician to sit in the Diet of Japan.
-He served five terms in the assembly before taking over a vacated seat in the upper house for the SDP.
-There he served from 1994 to 1998.
+He served five terms in the Biratori Town Council before winning a seat in the House of Councillors for the Japan Socialist Party.
+There he served from 1994 to 1998 and he was the first Ainu politician to sit in the Diet of Japan.
 In the Diet, he often posed questions in the Ainu language.
-His effort led to the enactment of a law to promote Ainu culture in 1997.